NASA-GISS/spack/lib/spack/docs/spackenv.rst

 Spack Environemnts and related structures can be thought of as an expanded version of the current Spack Database.
 Data structures consist of:

-* Spack Environment:
+* Spec Set:
-  - envid: An environment ID (unique for each environment on a system)
+  - specsetid: A spec set ID (unique for each spec set on a system)
   - A set of Install records
   - A Spack Database
   - Configs: a list of (location of) Spack configurations that should